 They are valuable for exploring careers, preparing for a future career, and searching for internships and job.
 The objective is not to ask about job openings, but to gain first-hand information and expand your network of contacts.

-- Ask friends, family, professors, advisors, etc. who they know and if they can connect you.
+- Ask friends, family, professors, or advisors who they know and if they can connect you.

 - Identify UWM alumni on LinkedIn, click “connect”, and include a message asking for an informational interview.

 - Look at staff pages on websites of organizations related to careers and jobs you are interested in.

 Ask to Meet

 You may feel awkward reaching out to someone you don’t know; you shouldn’t.

 Contact the person by phone, email, LinkedIn, or ask a shared contact to send a mutual introduction.
 Explain why you want to talk with them and how you came across their name, such as a website or referral from a mutual contact.

 Ask to meet face-to-face, in person or virtually.
 If that is not possible, then purpose a phone conversation.

 - Learn about the person you are interviewing through LinkedIn, organization website, etc.